 Create a USB install Drive in Windows

-Once you have everything set right, click ‘Start’ and Rufus should create a bootable elementary OS installation USB for you.
-Next step is to plug in the USB drive to your computer before starting Windows and boot into it.
-This part is not generic and there are different methods of booting into USB drive depending on the PC make, but if you ask me what’s the most common scenario, it’s the pressing of F12, F6, or Esc key during startup to get a boot menu and then select USB drive to boot into it.
-Now begins the elementary OS installation.
+Once you have everything set right, click ‘Start,’ and Rufus should create a bootable elementary OS installation USB for you.
+The next step is to plug in the USB drive to your computer before starting Windows and boot into it.
+There are specific methods of booting into the USB drive, depending on the PC make and model.
+Pressing F12, F6, or Esc key during startup works for most PCs.
+It leads to a boot menu.
+Select USB drive to boot into it.
+Now begin elementary OS installation.

-Installing elementary OS as dual boot OS with Windows
+Installing elementary OS as a dual boot OS with Windows

-At first step of elementary installation, you will have to choose the language and then click on ‘Install elementary’.
+At the first step of the installation, you will have to choose the language and then click on ‘Install elementary.’
 ‘Try elementary’ option is only if you want to test drive the OS without installing it.
 Like any other Linux Live CD, you won’t be able to save anything in that mode.

-In the following process, you have the option to download updates and third-party software which is MP3 support.
-MP3 is most common these days, so you can check this option and updates too if you have a faster internet.
-If not now, you can install it after elementary setup is complete.
+In the following process, you have the option to download updates and third-party software, which is MP3 support.
+MP3 is most common these days, so you can check this option and updates too if you have faster internet.
+If not now, you can install it after the elementary setup is complete.

 In the next step, you get several options on how you want elementary to be installed on your computer.

-- Erase disk and install elementary: This option is for those who want to have only elementary installed on their computer and so entire hard disk will be formatted and all partitions will be deleted.
-If you are thinking of dual booting Windows and elementary, this option is not for you.
+- Erase disk and install elementary: This option is for those who want to have only elementary installed on their computer.
+The entire hard drive will be formatted, and all partitions will be deleted.
+If you are thinking of dual-booting Windows and elementary, this option is not for you.

 - Use LVM with the new elementary installation: This option will setup logical hard disk volume for easier partitions management.
 But since the scope of this guide is to install elementary alongside already existing Windows partition, this option will not work out.